material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ![](../../_assets/LifeOfAPlan-step3-targets.svg)

-First we must create a Transaction.
+First we must create an instance of a Transaction.

     transaction = Transaction()